See pictures of our

 Tazz was doing very well, despite her problems this morning.
 It was perplexing to us.
 In the morning she was a wobbly dog who couldn't stand up, and now she wanted to play in the river!
 She was bouncing and bounding around the paths.
 We were still concerned though, as this morning she had been unable to walk.
 It turned out Dawson City had a vet, who was not available this week.
 Nearest vet was Whitehorse.

-Tazz playing in the Yukon River -- this was one of the last photos I took of her
+Tazz playing in the Yukon River -- this was one of the last photos I

 After our play at the river, it was time to drive around Dawson looking for the vet.
 We stopped at some favorite spots.
 See my page for Dawson City to see more of Dawson City's heritage buildings.